 Terms of Governance

-- The Coalition will have: (a) an Executive Committee, comprised of three representatives from different industry associations, who will meet periodically and agree to the guidelines for action in accordance with the Coalition’s Action Plan as well as prepare for Coalition meetings and external engagements, (b) an Executive Secretary and Technical Secretariat responsible for coordinating, assisting, and executing the Coalition’s work as advised by the Executive Committee.
-AdvaMed, ALDIMED, and ALADDIV will each have a permanent seat on the Executive Committee, with the third remaining seat open for election by Coalition members every two years.
+- The Coalition will have: (a) an Executive Committee, comprised of seven representatives from “Principal Members” who will meet periodically to advance the Coalition’s Action Plan as well as prepare for Coalition meetings and external engagements, (b) an Executive Secretary and Technical Secretariat responsible for coordinating, assisting, and executing the Coalition’s work as advised by the Executive Committee.
+AdvaMed, ALDIMED, and ALADDIV will each have a permanent seat on the Executive Committee, with four seats open for election by Coalition members every two years.
 Each of these four seats should represent a different country.
 AdvaMed will fund the Technical Secretariat and manage the Executive Secretary, taking into consideration the orientation and guidance of the Executive Committee and Coalition members.

 - The Coalition’s Principal Members will convene at least twice per calendar year, with at least one meeting held in person.
 The meeting may be convened in any Coalition member country.

-The Coalition will establish an agreed process for allowing new members to join and to remain in good standing once they have joined.
+- The Coalition will establish an agreed process for allowing Principal Members and Standardization Members to join and to remain in good standing once they have joined.

-- The Coalition will set a process to review, adopt, and amend new or existing Coalition documents, including best practice guidance, the Coalition action plan, and the Coalition terms of governance, among others.
-The Executive Committee shall review and provide inputs on all documents before they are circulated to the Coalition.
+- The Coalition will set a process to review, adopt, and/or amend new or existing Coalition documents, including the Action Plan, the Terms of Reference, and relevant resources, among others.
+The Executive Committee shall review and provide inputs on all documents before they are circulated to Principal Members.
 Once circulated, Coalition members will have a minimum of thirty days to comment.
-Coalition members may approve final documents by unanimous agreement or full vote by majority.
+Coalition members may approve final documents by full vote by majority.
 The Coalition should strive to achieve consensus; members who do not agree with a vote result should undertake remediation with the Executive Committee.
-The Coalition’s Bogota Principles should undergo periodic review every two years.
+The Coalition’s Action Plan should undergo periodic review every two years.